neicnordic/glenna-documentation/docs/wp03/security_analysis.rst

 * Isolation of business critical assets and/or sensitive user data, and sessions that mandate stronger internal controls and high levels of assurance
 * Compliance with legal, statutory and regulatory compliance obligations

-**IVS-01 (SA-14)**
+**SA-14 => IVS-01**

-Note: One can get the most out of this mapping of top threats to cloud control matrix by prioretizing the most probable threats based on a detailed risk assesment of the cloud infrastructure and focusing on the controls that help to counter those threats.
+**Note:** One can get the most out of this mapping of top threats to cloud control matrix by prioretizing the most probable threats based on a detailed risk assesment of the cloud infrastructure and focusing on the controls that help to counter those threats.
 For instance if a risk assesment identifies the most probable threat for cloud service provider X is "Data Loss", the cloud service provider shall give more emphasis on implementing the controls that are mapped to the "Data Loss" threat (i.e. BCR-11, GRM-02, BCR-05 and BCR-06).